All Episodes

 So Condoleezza Rice had to inform Charlie Gibson of the real fundamental truth contained in his poll.

-And this this op-ed comes at a propitious moment in time, ladies and gentlemen, because it was what, Mr. Sturdley?
+And this op-ed comes at a propitious moment in time, ladies and gentlemen, because it was what, Mr. Sturdley?

-You yeah, I'm gonna we gotta go through it.
+Yeah, we got to go through it.

-Hell's bells were gonna talk about this.
+Hell's Bills were going to talk about this.

 You damn right.